-The amount, duration, and scope of services is based on the determination of need (DON) score and service cost maximum level as approved by the OA.
+This service will be provided if the consumer cannot or does not want to manage an Individual Provider (IP).
+The amount, duration, and scope of services is based on the DON score and service cost maximum (SCM) level as approved by the OA.